 LumiraDx to Present at Raymond James Institutional Investors Conference

-/EIN News/ -- LONDON, March 03, 2023 (GLOBE NEWSWIRE) -- LumiraDx Limited (Nasdaq: LMDX) (the “Company”) today announced that Chief Financial Officer, Dorian LeBlanc, will be presenting at the Raymond James Institutional Investors Conference on Tuesday, March 7th, 2023 at 4:35pm ET.
+LONDON, March 03, 2023 (GLOBE NEWSWIRE) -- LumiraDx Limited LMDX (the "Company") today announced that Chief Financial Officer, Dorian LeBlanc, will be presenting at the Raymond James Institutional Investors Conference on Tuesday, March 7th, 2023 at 4:35pm ET.
 Webcast link below.

 https://wsw.com/webcast/rj127/lmdx/1610638